Shreekar11/ai-workflow-automation/README.md

 ## Solution

 Workflow Automation enables seamless automation of your workflows.
-Users can effortlessly create workflows and configure them to the available trigger providers and multiple available actions with precision.
+Users can effortlessly create workflows and configure them to the available trigger providers and multiple available actions with precision or use pre-built AI-powered templates.
 Designed with a robust event-driven architecture, the application ensures reliable and asynchronous execution of actions upon each trigger, providing high performance.

 ## Demo Video